 “An experienced lawyer has some tools that the average person wouldn't have, and can use those tools to fight for you,” said Attorney Beckert.
 “Some of the things that will help us negotiate for you are photos and videos, police reports, witness statements, hospital and medical records, and of course, lots of other pieces of evidence that strengthen your story,” offered Jainchill.
 “When you sit down with us the first time, we'll talk about what you have to bolster your case, and we'll work directly with you to prepare as completely as possible for your case.”
 Added Beckert, “We want you to get back to your life the way it was before you filed your lawsuit, so we will never recommend a settlement that shortchanges you.”

-He continued, “We know what needs to be proven for you to win your case.
+He continued, “We know what needs to be proven for you to win your case and we have a great track record of success.
 We understand deadlines and the rules here in Connecticut about filing important information.
-We will also work closely with you to figure out what compensation you’re entitled to, given the specifics of your case.
+We're used to working with insurance companies.
+We will also work closely with you to figure out what compensation you're entitled to, given the specifics of your case.
 Is pain and suffering involved, and if so, how do you assign a cost to that suffering?
 Will a lifetime of care or therapy be required?
-Will your life or health be permanently changed because of the trauma of what you’ve been through?
+Will your life or health be permanently changed because of the catastrophic injuries you've sustained?
+What if the case involves a wrongful death?
 These pieces of the puzzle can be incredibly complex.
 When we represent you, we lift the burden of learning about law, and then having to practice it in a courtroom.”